manussekhar/German_Notes/Conjugation/Conjugation.md

-Sentence structre is Subject +
+Sentence structre is Subject + verb
 [[Subject]]

 On a verb there are 2 parts